-EESC W4001 Advanced General Geology EESC W4400 Dynamics of Climate Variability and Climate Change EESC W4401 Quantitative Models of Climate- Sensitive Natural and Human Systems EESC W4404 Regional Climate and Climate Impacts EESC W4930 Earth's Oceans and Atmosphere
+EESC W4001 Advanced General Geology EESC GU4400 Dynamics of Climate Variability and Climate Change EESC GU4401 Quantitative Models of Climate- Sensitive Natural and Human Systems EESC GU4930 Earth's Oceans and Atmosphere EESC GU4404 Regional Climate and Climate Impacts be counted if and only if the P is uncovered by the Registrar's deadline.

 A grade of C- or better must be obtained for a course to count toward the majors, concentrations, or special concentrations.
-The grade of P is not acceptable, but a course taken Pass/D/Fail may be counted if and only if the P is uncovered by the Registrar's deadline.
+The grade of P is not acceptable, but a course taken Pass/D/Fail may